The International Jury selects and awards a winning article, photograph and video in each age category, as well as a runner up, or runners up.

 - The article or video has to have a beginning, middle, and end.

-- In the case of photographs and video, the picture/video technically and artistically has to be well done i.e. well composed, of high quality, and impact.
+- In the case of photographs and video, the picture/video technically and artistically has to be well done i.e. well composed, of high quality, and impactful.

 Fair, balanced, and objective reporting

-- The piece (article or video) has to be balanced and fair in terms of representing different sides of an argument prior to offering a suggestion for potential solution.
+- The piece (article or video) has to be balanced and fair in terms of representing different sides of an argument prior to offering a suggestion of potential solution.

 - The quotes used have to be from real, credible, sources.